 Lunch in the Mayan Jungle Village

 Next we headed to the center of the village atop a small hill to eat lunch.
-The lunch was included in our original trip fee, minus the drinks.
+Our original trip fee included lunch, minus the drinks.
 I brought water with me, but I couldn't resist the lure of a bottle of extra sweet Mexican Coke!
 Christopher and I both purchased one.
 That extra hit of sugar is nice when you've been sweating through the jungle all morning!

 Although Christopher looks suspicious in the photo below, the buffet-style lunch was actually quite tasty.
 It included shredded chicken, tortillas, rice, and veggies.
 Two local dancers entertained us as we ate.